-- a.
-Basic organizational information and classification - b.
-Demonstration of fulfilling eligibility requirements listed in Section 8.2.1.2 - c.
-Written support from proposed advisor and other Messiah University employees/departments as outlined in Section 8.2.1.2 - d.
-A proposed organizational constitution and by-laws - e.
-Names and roles of proposed organizational student leadership - f.
-List of potential organization activities or events - 8.2.1.3.1 Applying organizations will submit their completed application for review by the SGA Advisor and Vice President of Organizations.
+- g.
+Basic organizational information and classification - i.
+Organization's purpose statement - ii.
+Statement that demonstrates how the proposed organization supports the mission and objectives of Messiah University - iii.
+Names and roles of proposed organizational student leadership - iv.
+List of potential organization activities or events - v.
+Financial Plan - vi.
+Written support from proposed advisor and other Messiah University employees/departments as outlined in Section 8.2.1.2 - h.
+Signatures from at least 15 students demonstrating interest in the organization - i.
+A proposed organizational constitution and by-laws - j.
+Demonstration of fulfilling eligibility requirements listed in Section 8.2.1.2 - 8.2.1.3.1 Applying organizations will submit their completed application for review by the Director of the Office of Student Engagement and Vice President of Organizations.
 These two individuals will complete an initial screening to determine whether or not the applying organization meets all eligibility criteria and has completed their application.
-If initially approved, the application will then be subject to review by the Co-Curricular Education Council. - 8.2.1.3.2 The application will be reviewed and subsequently approved or denied by the Co-Curricular Education Council based upon the established criteria.
-The Co-
+If initially approved, the application will then be subject to review by the Co- Curricular Education Council.

-Curricular Education Council reviews organization applications once a semester, normally at their November and March meetings.

-- 8.2.1.4 If an application is denied at any point in this process, applying student organizations must wait until the following semester to reapply for recognition. - 8.2.1.5 If an application is approved by the Co-Curricular Education Council, the student organization shall immediately be recognized and subsequently receive the responsibilities and privileges afforded all recognized student organizations.
+- 8.2.1.3.2 The application will be reviewed and subsequently approved or denied by the Co-Curricular Education Council based upon the established criteria.
+The Co-Curricular Education Council reviews organization applications once a semester, normally at their November and March meetings. - 8.2.1.4 If an application is denied at any point in this process, applying student organizations must wait until the following semester to reapply for recognition. - 8.2.1.5 If an application is approved by the Co-Curricular Education Council, the student organization shall immediately be recognized and subsequently receive the responsibilities and privileges afforded all recognized student organizations.
 The Vice President of Organizations shall provide an extra outlet of support for the duration of the semester during which an organization becomes Recognized.